flashbots/cvm-reverse-proxy/README.md

 - Server-side TLS termination with confidentialVM attestation verification.
 - Reverse proxy functionality to forward requests between client and server.

+Both the client-side and the server-side TLS termination can be separately configured to provide attestations and verify attestations.

 ## Limitations

 - TDX support only, SEV-SNP can be added